 If you’re wondering at all about how different these “new” oats are from Quaker’s tried and true oats, you’re not alone.
 I wondered the same thing!
 The good news is that these oats are exactly the same high-quality, delicious and versatile oats Quaker has always been using.
 Their new system allows them to sort and clean out any stray gluten-containing grains that may make their way into the oats that will be used for gluten free products, and test carefully to ensure the oats meet FDA standards for gluten free.

-I came up with the idea of blending up the Quaker oats into a flour and making a muffin with it.
+This led me to come up with the idea of blending up the Quaker oats into a flour to use in this muffin.
 That way, a gluten free, delicious and nutrient-rich muffin could easily be made from ingredients found at any ‘ol grocery store.
-Great idea, right?!
+And, if you have any oats leftover, there's so many things you can make and do with them.
+Nothing wasted!

 Here is what the oat flour looks like after grinding it up:

-- 2 ½ cups of Quaker Gluten Free Quick 1-Minute Oats (from the canister)
+- 2 ½ cups Quaker Gluten Free Quick 1-Minute Oats

 - ½ cup sugar